ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 Now that we have our full list of keywords in multiple languages, we can use our News API to request all news articles that have exact mentions to those keywords.
 We will proceed as before, we will define a function that gathers a specific keyword(s) and returns a response object from the Newsdata Servers.
 The function will check for pagination in case our request returns more than 50 news articles and it will return a pandas data frame with all the results available.
-Once we have a function defined, we use a list comprehension to apply over our full list of keywords and then we concatenate all of our results into a single pandas data frame.
+Once we have a function defined, we use a list comprehension to apply it over our full list of keywords and then we concatenate all of our results into a single pandas data frame.

 ```python